-The subject is a 40-year-old Afro-Caribbean man from Saint Kitts.
-He is the same subject as Saint Kitts and Nevis 1, so for more information on this subject, please refer to that page.
+The subject, of Afro-Caribbean ethnicity, is the same subject as Saint Kitts and Nevis 1, so for more information on him, please refer to that page.

 Well, me growing up in Sandy Point, when I was a youth: Well, it was a nice area.
-The ghetto peoples: Dem as me friends, dem around.
+The ghetto peoples: them as me friends, them around.
 We used to always go to school at first; when we come from school, I had my little homework to do like sweep up the yard, or wash dishes, which in me and my sister really had like a exchange; this week, is mines to wash the dishes, and next week is her time.
 And this week, the other week will be, like sweep the yard and, you know?
 Different things.